KTHse/tinywebtex/README.md

 Mac OS X Mountain Lion: Chrome 23, Firefox 16, Opera 12 and Safari 6.

-Windows 7: Chrome 23, Firefox 16, Internet Explorer 8 and 9.
+Windows 7: Chrome 23, Firefox 16 and Internet Explorer 9.

 Linux Fedora 17: Chrome 23 and Firefox 16.

 iOS 6: Safari 6 and Dolphin 6.

+Android: The tinywebtex plugin is known to work in the browser in Android 2.5.3 (HTC Sense 3.0) even if TinyMCE does not work completely.
+Later browsers as of Android 3 or something like that should work.

 ### Browsers known not to work